You are currently viewing See Why Light Is Pink in Fairbanks in January

 The blue color of the sky is caused by Rayleigh scattering of sunlight by the gases in the Earth’s atmosphere.
 CC BY-SA 3.0 via Wikimedia Commons.
 The above image shows the degree to which Rayleigh scattering scatters blue light more intensely than red light.
 The scattering curve shown is calculated for sunlight passing vertically through the atmosphere and is based on Buchholtz (1995).
 Other details, such as scattering from dust and absorption of some light by greenhouse gases are not shown.

-Air Pollution Can also Cause Pink Skies
+Air Pollution Can Be a Cause For Why the Sky Is Pink

-Thus, pastel pinks mean relatively few, saturated orange and reds comparatively more aerosols.
+Pastel pinks mean relatively few, saturated orange and reds comparatively more aerosols.

 seemingly pink trees in Interior Alaska

-Pink trees due to the low sun zenith angle in December and January in Interior Alaska
+Pink trees due to the low sun zenith angle in December and January in Interior Alaska.

 Why to Wear Sunglasses when the Sky Is Pink